 A great CRM

-A CRM is a contact relationship manager.
+A legal CRM is a contact relationship manager.
 It is basically the modern rolodex, with logs of communications included.
 Clio Grow is an obvious choice here for Clio Manage users—the two fit together seamlessly—but Clio Grow also works really well as a stand-alone solution.
 Email and workflow automation takes a lot of the work out of staying in touch with contacts, while the ability to track where your leads and referrals originate will visually reinforce why you do all this biz dev stuff anyway.

 Case Status is an app that I’ve demoed, and looks promising, but may be beyond the average solo’s budget.
 It automates status updates on a client’s case and asks them for a review when the case concludes.
 The client downloads an app at the start of the case, and the lawyer can move the case through custom stages set up for your firm and practice area, with each change resulting in a push notification to the user.
 The upside is obvious: It goes a long way toward addressing the top complaint about lawyers (poor communication) and it takes some of the pain out of asking for reviews.